gnames/papers/tdwg-2023/abstract.md

 We are witnessing a fast proliferation of biodiversity informatics projects.
 The data accumulated by these initiatives often grows rapidly, even exponentially.
-Most of these projects start small and may not have the optimal data architecture in place.
+Most of these projects start small and do not foresee data achitecture challenges of their future.
 Organizations may lack the necessary expertise and or money to strategically address the care and feeding of this expanding data pile.
 In other cases, individuals with the expertise to address these needs may be present but lack the power or status to take effective actions.
 Over time, the data may increase in size to such an extent that handling and preserving it becomes an almost insurmountable problem.